1950 Born in Stafford.

 Still at Deepmoor.
 At the age of 12 I bought a BSA Bantam for a fiver and rode it up and down the towpath and in the farmers fields with no silencer or mud guards etc.

 To ride a motor bike on slippery ground and not fall off or end up in the canal took perhaps more luck than courage.

 At that age you don’t think about the dangers.
 But it was exciting stuff, to be in control, well mostly, of a machine.

 When I was old enough to ride on the roads I refitted all the lights etc.

 It was a love hate relationship with the bantam as it would never start easily, until I fitted a 6 volt ignition coil off an old Ford Pop, this gave it a much better spark.

 Still in the 60s

 Dad has to take the blame for my interest in photography, engineering, DIY and most things practical.

-He was a pilot in WWII and studied Aeronautical Engineering in Loughborough, he continued to fly into the 70s.
+He was a pilot in WWII, and post-war he studied Aeronautical Engineering in Loughborough before getting married and moving to Stafford.

 Via a 35mm Yashika 35ES which gave some very good results, and a chance to put into practice some of what he had told me.